Thiamine deficiency: Successful prevention and identification

-The first successful preventative measure against beriberi was discovered by Takaki Kanehiro, a British-trained Japanese medical doctor of the Imperial Japanese Navy, in the mid-1880s.
+The first successful preventive measure against beriberi was discovered by Takaki Kanehiro, a British-trained Japanese medical doctor of the Imperial Japanese Navy, in the mid-1880s.
 Beriberi was a serious problem in the Japanese navy; sailors fell ill an average of four times a year in the period 1878 to 1881, and 35% were cases of beriberi.
 In 1882, Takaki learned of a very high incidence of beriberi among cadets on a training mission from Japan to Hawaii, via New Zealand and South America.
 The voyage lasted more than nine months and resulted in 169 cases of sickness and 25 deaths on a ship of 376 men.
 Takaki observed that beriberi was common among low-ranking crew who were often provided free rice, thus ate little else, but not among crews of Western navies, nor among Japanese officers who consumed a more varied diet.
 With the support of the Japanese Navy, he conducted an experiment in which another ship was deployed on the same route, except that its crew was fed a diet of meat, fish, barley, rice, and beans.
 At the end of the voyage, this crew had only 14 cases of beriberi and no deaths.
 Takaki's results of his experiment impressed the Japanese Navy, which adopted his proposed solution.
-By 1887 beriberi had been completely eliminated on Navy ships.
+By 1887, beriberi had been eliminated on Navy ships.

 In the same year, Takaki's experiment was described favorably in The Lancet, but his nutritional deficiency etiology was not taken seriously, with Western medicine overwhelmingly favoring miasmatic theories, believing the disease to be caused either by microorganisms or toxins.
 Takaki's theory, while incorrectly focusing on macronutrients, was a step in the right direction that resulted in correct treatment.
-However, keen -eyed observers were able to easily rebut Takaki's theories with counterexamples, so nutritional theories remained heterodox science.
+However, keen-eyed observers were able to easily rebut Takaki's theories with counterexamples, so nutritional theories remained heterodox science.
 In 1897, Christiaan Eijkman, a Dutch physician and pathologist, published his mid-1880s experiments showing that feeding unpolished rice (instead of the polished variety) to chickens helped to prevent beriberi.
-This was the first experiment to show that not a major chemical but some minor nutrient was the true cause of beriberi.
+This was the first experiment to show that not a major chemical, but some minor nutrient, was the true cause of beriberi.
 The following year, Sir Frederick Hopkins postulated that some foods contained "accessory factors"—in addition to proteins, carbohydrates, fats, and salt—that were necessary for the functions of the human body.
 In 1901, Gerrit Grijns, a Dutch physician and assistant to Christiaan Eijkman in the Netherlands, correctly interpreted beriberi as a deficiency syndrome, and between 1910 and 1913, Edward Bright Vedder established that an extract of rice bran is a treatment for beriberi.
 In 1929, Eijkman and Hopkins were awarded the Nobel Prize for Physiology or Medicine for their discoveries.
 In 1935, Robert R. Williams isolated and cheaply synthesized thiamine from rice bran, based on discoveries he had made as a researcher in Manila's Bureau of Science in 1910.
 Williams assigned the patents to a fund that worked to promote thiamine-enriched rice in Asia, and in Bataan in particular.